byjg/php-rest-reference-architecture/docs/rest.md

 We use the package byjg/restserver to handle the requests.
 Please refer to the documentation of this package at [https://github.com/byjg/restserver/tree/bump#2-processing-the-request-and-response](https://github.com/byjg/restserver/tree/bump#2-processing-the-request-and-response)

-## Documenting your application with PHPDOC and generating the OpenAPI specification
+## Documenting your application with PHP Attributes and generating the OpenAPI specification

-If you don't have an OpenAPI specification, you can document your application with PHPDOC and generate the OpenAPI specification from your code.
+If you don't have an OpenAPI specification, annotate your controllers with PHP 8 attributes (backed by [`zircote/swagger-php`](https://zircote.github.io/swagger-php/guide/)) and let the tooling generate `public/docs/openapi.json` for you.

 ```php
 namespace RestReferenceArchitecture\Rest;